hexagontk/hexagon/hexagon_site/content/getting_started.md

 # How it works

-modules (components and engines)

-components (events, core, templates)
+The framework is build upon smaller pieces:

+## Modules

+components and engines

+## Components

+events, core, templates

+Features

-Needed infrastructure for µS
+Add Needed infrastructure for µS

-engines (feature implementations)
+## Engines

+feature implementations

 The heavy lifting is done by these ones (Undertow, Jetty, RabbitMQ, MongoDB)